rfg-modding/SyncFaction/README.md

     * display list of files changed by mod (even for non-xml mods)
 * compare hashes for steam and gog versions
 * test what happens if cdn is unavailable
+* show warnings if mod edits MP files. also show files to be modified as list

 ## Tech info